Locations we serve

 Divorce can be healthy!

-A major new UK study based on research from three institutions in the UK suggests that divorce presents no discernible long-term health problems.
+A major UK study conducted in 2015 based on research from three institutions in the UK suggested that divorce presents no discernible long-term health problems.

-The Institute of Education (IoE), the London School of Economics (LSE) and the London School of Hygiene and Tropical Medicine conducted their research by collecting data from more than 10,000 people born in the same week in 1958.
-The age of the participants is, importantly, a constant, something not true of the Duke study.
+The Institute of Education (IoE), the London School of Economics (LSE) and the London School of Hygiene and Tropical Medicine conducted their research by collecting data from more than 15,000 people born in the same week in 1958[1].

 Each participant was then asked to detail his or her relationship status at particular ages – 23, 33, 42 and 46 – before having a physical medical examination.